EzgiKorkmaz/Support-Vector-Machine/README.md

-\By changing the Kernel parameters you can observe the changes in decision boundaries.
-You can observe the overfitting problem and the effects of the Kernel parameters to overfitting.\
+<br/>By changing the Kernel parameters you can observe the changes in decision boundaries.
+You can observe the overfitting problem and the effects of the Kernel parameters to overfitting.<br/>